Playboy magazine founder Hugh Hefner dies at 91

 Hefner was host of a television show, "Playboy After Dark," and in 1960 opened a string of clubs around the world where waitresses wore revealing costumes with bunny ears and fluffy white bunny tails.
 In the 21st century, he was back on television in a cable reality show — "The Girls Next Door" — with three live-in girlfriends in the Los Angeles Playboy mansion.
 Network television briefly embraced Hefner's empire in 2011 with the NBC drama "The Playboy Club," which failed to lure viewers and was canceled after three episodes.

-Censorship was inevitable, starting in the 1950s, when Hefner successfully sued to prevent the U.S. Postal Service from denying him second-class mailing status.
-Playboy has been banned in China, India, Saudi Arabia and Ireland, and 7-Eleven stores for years did not sell the magazine.
+Censorship of the magazine was inevitable.
+Playboy has been banned in China, India, Saudi Arabia and Ireland.
+In the 1950s, Hefner successfully sued to prevent the U.S. Postal Service from denying him second-class mailing status.
+7-Eleven stores for years did not sell the magazine.
 Stores that did offer Playboy made sure to stock it on a higher shelf.

 One bunny turned out to be a journalist: Feminist Gloria Steinem got hired in the early 1960s and turned her brief employment into an article for Show magazine that described the clubs as pleasure havens for men only.
 The bunnies, Steinem wrote, tended to be poorly educated, overworked and underpaid.
 Steinem regarded the magazine and clubs not as erotic, but "pornographic."